Back to Portfolio

 What This Workflow Makes Possible

-Lovable reduced my design execution time by approximately 80%.
+AI prototyping tools reduced my design execution time by approximately 80%.
 That's not a claim about AI being better at design.
 It's a claim about where my time is most valuable.
 The time I recovered goes into product strategy, cross-functional alignment, earlier discovery, and more rigorous stakeholder work.
 The product is better because I'm spending more time thinking and less time pushing pixels.

 I'm actively operating as a fully AI-native PM, with generative AI embedded across the entire product lifecycle from the first stakeholder conversation through to post-launch iteration.
 This case study is a snapshot of how I work — March 2026.

-← All Work See Engage Platform →
+← All Work See the Case Study →